DOE Awards $160M to TerraPower and X-Energy to Build Advanced Nuclear Plants by 2027

 TerraPower, founded in 2008 and backed by Microsoft billionaire Bill Gates, is partnering with GE-Hitachi Nuclear Energy to use molten salt energy storage to provide such flexibility.
 The Bellevue, Wash.-based company has worked with partners including engineering giant Bechtel, DOE’s Oak Ridge National Laboratory and utilities Energy Northwest, Duke Energy, Southern Company and PacifiCorp, and won a $40 million DOE matching grant in 2016.

-TerraPower’s molten chloride fast reactor design, dubbed Natrium, generates more heat than needed to drive the steam turbines used to generate electricity.
+TerraPower’s sodium fast reactor design, dubbed Natrium, generates more heat than needed to drive the steam turbines used to generate electricity.
 That heat can be captured in molten salt and used to increase the output of the 345-megawatt units to as much as 500 MW for up to about five hours at a time.

 The design also uses liquid salt as a fuel and a coolant in the reactor core, differentiating it from traditional reactors that use deuterium oxide, or “heavy water” with a greater atomic weight that’s expensive to make and has limited production sources today.